” . . . to sit at my right or left is not for me to grant. These places belong to those for whom they have been prepared.” Mark 10:40

 Jesus talks of God’s foreknowledge of things.
 Look at what he says to James and John in the Gospel reading, “to sit at my right or left is not for me to grant.
 These places belong to those for whom they have been prepared.”

-When we looked at the doctrine of predestination, we found help from an unlikely source, from the work of Hermann Minkowkski, Albert Einstein’s mathematics professor, Minkowski saw space and time as being not separate, but being one thing.
+Perhaps help comes from an unlikely source, from the work of Hermann Minkowkski, Albert Eintein’s mathematics professor, Minkowski saw space and time as being not separate, but being one thing.
 He talked of them as being space-time, according to which says science writer Marcus Chown, “the Universe can be thought of as a vast map.
 All events—from the creation of the Universe in the Big Bang to your birth at a particular time and place on earth—are laid out on it, each with its unique space-time location . . .
 But the map picture poses a problem.
 If everything is laid out—preordained almost—there is no room for concepts of past, present and future”.
-Einstein, Minkowski’s most famous pupil, that Swiss post office clerk who became know for the brilliance of his scientific thought and uniqueness of his hairstyle, wrote, “For us physicists, the distinction between past, present and future is only an illusion”.
+Minkowski’s most famous pupil, that Swiss post office clerk who became know for the brilliance of his scientific thought and uniqueness of his hairstyle, wrote, “For us physicists, the distinction between past, present and future is only an illusion”.

-What Einstein seems to say is that space and time were complete in a single moment.
+Einstein can lose me in less than a sentence, but what he seems to say is that space and time were complete in a single moment.
 If one was able to look at the Universe from the outside, one would see not only the whole of space, but also the whole of time, for the two are one.

-This is much more than an abstract academic point because it means that there is freewill; it means that life in that space-time map is what we make it, that and that there is no such thing as fate.
+Does it matter?
+Yes, it does.
+It’s more than just an academic point because it means that there is freewill; it means that life in that space-time map is what we make it, and that there is no such thing as fate.

-Fate or freedom?
 “These places belong to those for whom they have been prepared,” says Jesus.
 Seeing the whole map of space-time, God knows who will occupy those places.
 We who are still within that map have freedom of choice.
+Freedom can produce a world that allows the evil of Ravensbruck or a world that seeks the Kingdom of God.
+Freedom means we have no excuses about the choices we make.